Joe West (Arrowverse): Fictional character biography

 In season five, Barry tells Joe that Nora is beginning to annoy him by spending so much time with him.
 Joe pacifies Barry by revealing that Nora's situation is identical to Barry's when he was a child.
 Joe is later held hostage by the masked serial killer Cicada, but saved due to Cisco's intervention.
 He later tells Iris he thinks Cicada is a father because of how he held Jenna's blanket and talked about family while holding his hostage.
 After Nora's relationship with Iris worsens, she decides to stay with Joe for a while.
-Eventually, using all the information gathered by Joe and Team Flash, detective Sherloque Wells announces Cicada's true identity: Orlin Dwyer.
+Eventually, using all the information gathered by Joe and Team Flash, detective Sherloque announces Cicada's true identity Orlin Dwyer.
 After the defeat of Dwyer, and his niece's alternate future self Cicada II, and the erasure of Nora from the timeline, Joe commiserates with Barry and Iris over their loss.
 CCPD captain David Singh, having been promoted to Chief of Police, names Joe as his replacement.

-In season six, Wally voices his suspicions about Iris' recent behavior to Joe; both are unaware that "Iris" is an impostor and the real one is trapped in a dimension called the Mirrorverse.
-Joe starts to investigate businessman Joseph Carver, who sends Ragdoll to kill him.
+In season six, Wally voices his suspicions about Iris's recent behavior to Joe; both are unaware that "Iris" is an impostor and the real one is trapped in a dimension called the Mirrorverse.
+Joe starts to investigate businessman Joseph Carver who sends Ragdoll to kill him.
 After Joe's car is sabotaged, Singh urges him to go into witness protection; but he refuses.
 Following the different attacks by Ragdoll where one had Sunshine sprung from police custody and another had Cecile's life threatened, Joe accepts Singh's offer, unaware that "Singh" is actually an impostor from the Mirrorverse, and the real Singh's whereabouts unknown.
 Barry, having realized what happened to Iris, visits Joe and tells him about this.
 Following Carver's murder, Joe is released from witness protection and joins forces with Team Flash to rescue Iris from the Mirrorverse.